How do our Advanced Courses work

 We have three support formats available

 Our Advanced Courses come in three formats: free self-study peer-supported, fully tutor-supported, or with flexible on-demand feedback whenever you need it.
-You can select the option that suits your learning needs best.
 You can choose the study model that suits you best on enrolment in a course.

 Self-study with peer support.
 We provide the structure, you focus on your thesis research.